Loft Conversions In Billingshurst

 The above images show a Loft conversion to a garage and property in Billingshurst / Loxwood in the same style.
 More details of this can be found in case study 8.

 In many cases a loft conversion may not require planning permission.
 For more information, see our guide on loft conversions.
-You may find it useful to get a free feasibility study done by Northern Heights loft Conversions Ltd, as this could save you a lot of pain and yes…money as well!
+You may find it useful to get a free feasibility study done by West Sussex Lofts Ltd, as this could save you a lot of pain and yes…money as well!

 There are a number of reasons why a loft conversion is not suitable, due to either technical constraints or physical constraints.
 However in the majority of cases we can design the perfect loft conversion for you and throw some ideas into the mix that you may not have thought of or been aware of.
 With our years of experience in this field of development, we can confidently say we can create the loft conversion you want for your property and happy for you to review our many testimonials and I am sure we can arrange a few site visits to happy customers.